Introduction to Jung's method of resolution of singularities: Resolution of surface singularities by Jung's method

 Choose a finite representative $U\stackrel{\alpha}{\rightarrow} V$ where $V$ is a polycylinder in the coordinates $(x,y)$.
 Denote by $V^*$ the complement of the axis of coordinates and by $U^*$ the preimage $\alpha^{-1}(V^*)$.
 Then the restricted morphism $U^*\stackrel{\alpha}{\rightarrow} V^*$ is a finite (unramified) covering with connected source (because $(S,s)$ was supposed to be normal).
 Consider the associated morphism of fundamental groups $\pi_1(U^*) \stackrel{\alpha_*}{\rightarrow} \pi_1(V^*)$.
 As $V$ was chosen to be a polycylinder, $V^*$ is the product of two pointed discs, which shows that $N:=\pi_1(V^*)$ is a free abelian group of rank 2.
 Therefore all its finite index subgroups are also free abelian of rank 2.
 In particular this holds for $N(\alpha):= \alpha_*(\pi_1(U^*))$.
 Notice that the abelianity of those groups implies that we do not have to worry about base points.

-Let us look at the Laurent monomials $x^ay^b$ which are regular in a neighborhood of the origin of $\mathbf{C}^2$, which means that $a \geq 0, b\geq 0$.
-One can think about them as functions and restrict them to the loops which represent the elements of $N(\alpha)$.
-One associates like this to each pair $(a,b)$ a map from an oriented circle to $\mathbf{C}^*$, map whose degree (its linking coefficient with the origin) is a well-defined integer.
+Let us look at the multiplicative semigroup of Laurent monomials $x^ay^b$ which are regular in a neighborhood of the origin of $\mathbb{C}^2$, which means that $a \geq 0, b\geq 0$.
+One can think about them as functions $(\C^*)^2 \rightarrow \C^*$ and restrict them to the loops which represent the elements of $N(\alpha)$.
+One associates like this to each pair $(a,b)$ a map from an oriented circle to $\mathbb{C}^*$, map whose degree (its linking coefficient with the origin) is a well-defined integer.
 Consider the elements of $N(\alpha)$ whose associated degree is \emph{non-negative}.
 They form a sub-semigroup of $(N(\alpha),+)$.
 Denote by $\sigma$ the closed convex cone generated by its elements inside the associated real vector space $N(\alpha)_{\R}:= N(\alpha)\otimes_{\Z}\R$.
-The pair $(N(\alpha), \sigma)$ determines a two-dimensional normal affine toric surface $\mathcal{X}( N(\alpha), \sigma)$ (see Fulton \cite{F 93} for an introduction to toric geometry).
+As $N(\alpha)$ has finite index in $N$, one has a canonical identification $N(\alpha)_{\R} = N_{\R}$.
+Therefore, $\sigma$ may also be seen as a cone in $N_{\R}$.
+It is precisely the first quadrant!